 |

 It always amazes that there are many who ridicule the Black Great Pyrenees and ones who fancy they do not exist; and will vocalize and downgrade without even inquiring of the one who OWNS the animals.
 They try to deride them saying they are part newfie or part Border collie or some other "mutt" cross.
-People say that a true pyr could not have black, but I am here to stand and say it can; and not hide it.
-First off this is an excerpt that was shared with me about The Great Pyr with the Black, it is more than the Badger, or blaireau, or apricot, the mixture of brown, black, gray, apricot and white, is necessary to maintain the size and strength of this truly beautiful dog.
+People say that a true pyr could not have black, but we are here to stand and share it does happen; and not hide it.
+First off this is an excerpt that was shared with me about The Great Pyr with the Black, many years ago, it is more than the Badger, or blaireau, or apricot, the mixture of brown, black, gray, apricot and white, is necessary to maintain the size and strength of this truly beautiful dog.
 Passage

 taken From “THE WORLD ENCYCLOPEDIA OF DOGS” Color: The assumption that the pure bred Pyrenean must be white is erroneous.
 The permitted colors are all-white or mainly white with markings of badger, gray or varying shades of tan, mainly on the head, or at the root of the tail.
 Badger, or blaireau, as it is called, is an admixture of brown, black, gray and white hairs and is common in puppies, but generally fades on maturity.
 Patches of pure black are not admitted in the show ring, although black and white dogs sometimes appear in correctly color-bred litters.
 The desired jet black nose, lips and eye rims still cannot be maintained in successive generations of all-white dogs without breeding back to the colored mountain type.
 It is noticeable that not only pigment but increased size and vigor become apparent when color is introduced into the all-white strain, and in spite of the lack of scientific support for the fact, all-white breeding tends to produce progressively smaller Pyreneans. |

 Standards: The first Pyrenean Standard to be generally accepted was laid down by the Reunion des Amateurs de Chiens Pyreneens, shortly after the First World War.
 When breeding began in America in the early 1930's, the French Standard was translated and accepted as it stood, but in 1935 it was replaced by a new one which contained a significant number of omissions and alterations, one of which, to the detriment of the breed, lowered the minimum height by 2 cms.
 Another alteration included the head, with the shorter muzzle favored in England and America, but which is not acceptable in France, where the longer foreface is considered correct.
 It was the American Standard which, a few years later, was adopted in its entirety by the Pyrenean Mountain Dog Club of Great Britain, apparently without further reference to the original French translation.
 Essentially, however, all the Standards call for a dog of great size (27" to 32" for dogs, 25" to 29" for bitches), strongly built, but with a certain elegance and a kindly disposition.
 He should have a thick double coat, with a fine white undercoat and a long, flat outer coat of a coarser hair.
-Black on nose and eyerims and an unbroken black mouth line are also necessary.
+Black on nose and eye rims and an unbroken black mouth line are also necessary.
 In the all-white dog good pigment would ideally be linked with black pads, nails and palate.
 Double dew-claws on the hind legs are a distinguishing feature, and their removal constitutes disqualification in the show ring.
 I know it is considered by some as not acceptable and something to be “ashamed”.
-I’ve been told of those that will put the puppies born with black down at whelping so as to not admit they were born; goat or dog, cat or sheep, if it doesn’t conform to standard; hide what you get, do not admit it, or you will be blackballed by one society or anther.
-It was through a prejudiced mindset as this against the black pyr that they were almost wiped out; just as with the true Colored Angora.
-The color in the Angora was not accepted, so anything with color in the angora, as anything with black born in a litter of pyrs, was put down at birth so as not to upset the "standard".
-But now, there are people getting COLOR from white to white breedings of Angoras, because they selected for the ones that carried color.
-Selective breeding is brining the color back in the Angora; and it is now not so unaccepted and color is eveb desired; so people are not hiding it anymore.
-But, the moral, the pure true colored angoras were almost wiped out!
-But due to refusal to give to a prejudiced mindset, it has made a comeback.
-The same can be true of the Beautiful Regal Black Great Pyrenees.
-The
+We’ve been told of those that will put the puppies born with black down at whelping so as to not admit they were born; or even the stud or bitch that produced them, destroyed.
+These are sad tales that are shared with us.
+Sadly, goat or dog, cat or sheep, if it doesn’t conform to what has become the accepted "standard"; hide what you get, do not admit it, or you will be blackballed by one society or another.
+It was through a prejudiced mindset such as this against the black and white great Pyrenees that they were almost wiped out; we have seen this in other animals, such as with the true Colored Angora.
+The color in the Angora was not accepted, so anything with color that was born in the angora, as anything with black born in a litter of pyres, was put down at birth so as not to upset the "standard".
+But now, there are people getting COLOR from white to white breedings of Angoras, because they selected for the ones that carried color and realized the necessity of the color.
+Selective breeding is brining the color back in the Angora; and it is now not so unaccepted and color is even desired; so people are not hiding it anymore.
+But, the moral, the pure true colored angoras were almost wiped out; due to not conforming to a standard but for a few who refused to bow to it, a refusal to give to a prejudiced mindset, and it is making a comeback.
+The same can be true of the Beautiful Regal Black Great Pyrenees if people open their minds and don't spew the hatred.
+A

-Great Pyrenees is a French dog, and in the beginning over two
+little history, if you know the Great Pyrenees, you know it is a French dog, and in the beginning over two

 decades, over 20 years ago, we had imported Great Pyrenees from an